 USCCA Gift of Membership

 Does your giftee already have it all?
 Are you looking for something lasting and meaningful?
 Give the Gift of USCCA Membership to a loved one this holiday season!
-You can give those you care for an entire year of self-defense education, training and legal protection in just three easy steps.
+You can give those you care for an entire year of self-defense education and training in just three easy steps.
 Plus, you’ll still have something to put under the tree.
 We’ll send you a welcome kit with bonus gifts, all neatly packaged in a Pelican case.
 Don’t wait!
 For delivery in time for Christmas, order by December 18, 2019.

 About Tom McHale